stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/widgets-singletons-and-areas.md

 If we restart our server and refresh our site's home page while logged in, we'll see a gray block with a button prompting us to add rich text.
 Once you start adding text, your edits save automatically. **There is no "save" button because you don't need one.** All edits are saved in the background.

 ![](/.gitbook/assets/boilerplate_singleton.png)

-## Areas

-An Area, is like a Singleton, a space on the page where an editor can add a widget.
-Unlike a Singleton, you can add any number of widgets inside of an area, and you can define multiple types of widgets that can be added within a single area.
-When we use the area helper a "+" sign appears on the page, allowing the user to add a new widget in a series \(usually a vertical column\), often alternating between images and rich text.

 ### Example: Creating an Area with Multiple Widgets